15five/django-read-replicas/README.md

 - docker-compose.yaml: Creates the Postgres Master and Read Replica
 - Replica utils/ directory: A directory that holds the logic required to allow Django to utilize the replica in tests
 - Django Project: Demo of a project configured to use the utils mentioned above
-- Django application: An application with tests that fail if there is too long of a replica lag
+- Django application: An application with tests that test for an expected level of delay

 To get things running, follow these steps: